Preconditioned pseudo-time continuation for parameterized inverse problems: Numerical results

 For a proper computational cost comparison, note that nonlinear state solves are more expensive than the linear adjoint and incremental solves used for gradient and Hessian-vector product computation.
 Each state solve was executed using Newton's method with an average of $4$ linear solves required per nonlinear solve.
 Hence, we will count cost in units of linear solves with a state solve counting as $4$ linear solves, a gradient evaluation as $1$ linear solve, and matrix-vector products with $\B$ and $\H$ as $2$ linear solves.
-The computational cost to solve the perturbed optimization problem is summarized in Table~\ref{tbl:computational_cost}.
-We make the following observations:
+Note that all linear solves have a comparable computational complexity since they involve similar coefficient matrices; see Appendix~\ref{appendix:computation} for details regarding the coefficient matrices that arise in the adjoint method.
+The computational cost is summarized in Table~\ref{tbl:computational_cost}.
+In this example, we observe that the computational cost is proportional to the PCG tolerance, with a loose tolerance being superior.